6 h. tour (Private tour)

 Of course there will be dessert and Greek coffee served at the end of your home meal experience.

-I don’t know if this description of plates was "all Greek to you", but I am sure that after this experience you will put the Greek cuisine higher on your list.
+We don’t know if this description of plates was "all Greek to you", but we are sure that after this experience you will put the Greek cuisine higher on your list.

 C. VISIT AN OLIVE OIL PRESS

 Since the very ancient times, the Greeks have been famous for the superb quality of their olive oil, which they used to export all over the known world.
 It was their liquid gold and they used to trade it with gold, ivory and many other products from far away lands.
 Still today Greece, the third largest producer of olive oil in the world, is famous for some of the top qualities of extra virgin olive oil worldwide.

 The harvesting of the olives and the production of the fresh extra virgin olive oil takes place between November and January of each year.
 If you are lucky to visit the area this time of year, you will see the whole procedure.
 But even the rest of the year the press can be opened upon request, in order for you to have a tour through it, see the machinery, smell the olive oil and hear explanations about all the steps of extraction from the olives.
 You will also be taught what the difference is between common and extra virgin olive oil and how to be able to tell the difference yourselves.